Skip Navigation

 After Submission

 After the submission, the proposal is called a ‘pending proposal.'
-If the program officer or sponsor contacts the PI, the PI should inform or relay the contact to either their PDS or the Sponsor Programs Coordinator (SPC), especially if it involves any administrative matters.
-If the proposal is selected for funding, the SPC will facilitate the award negotiation process.
+If the program officer or sponsor contacts the PI, the PI should inform or relay the contact to either their PS specialist or the Award Administration specialist (AA), especially if it involves any administrative matters.
+If the proposal is selected for funding, the AA specialist will facilitate the award negotiation process.
 Once a departmental account number has been established, Research Financial Services (ReFS) personnel will assist with the financial oversight for the life of the project.

 Budget Revision